What You Should Know About Long-Term App Maintenance

 - How Much Does App Maintenance Cost?

-Apps that have annoying bugs or crash often can drive users away faster than you can say ‘uninstall’.
+Apps with annoying bugs or crashes often can drive users away faster than you can say ‘uninstall’.

 Similarly, if an app stops providing users with value after a while, they will see no reason to continue using it, or even keep it installed on their device.

 Maintaining your app over the long-term means you should constantly work to fix any issues that arise.
-Your active users are your most important assets and retaining them should be your top priority.
+Your active users are your most important assets; retaining them should be your top priority.